quixilabs/api-grant-watchers/README.md

 1. The system checks for duplicates to avoid storing the same grant multiple times
 2. Each grant is associated with the search keyword that was used to find it
 3. Both the raw data and search parameters are stored for reference
+4. For each new grant, detailed information is fetched from the Grants.gov details API
+5. The detailed information includes award amounts, eligibility criteria, and contact information